How to Use Color to Decorate Your Spring Home

 Embracing the spirit of spring colors in your home decor brings a smile to my face.
 I bet it does for you, too.

-My Spring Decorating Process
+Spring Decorating Process

-This post contains affiliate links to products used in the creation of this project.
+This post contains affiliate links to products used to create this project.
 If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
 Your purchase is greatly appreciated as it helps support the continued publication of this site.

 We keep our spring and Easter decorations in the attic and have to bring them into the house.
 Sweet Shark’s bar is usually our “staging area”.
 Then I begin the process of decorating the house.